leonardo-toffalini/fishy/README.md

 - [x] implement `plot_surface` with `GenMeshHeightmap(Image heightmap, Vector3 size)`
 - [x] after `plot_surface` is availabe, see if `solve_poisson2d` works as intended
 - [ ] implement inhom Dirichlet boundary for 2d Poisson
-- [ ] implement 9 point stencil for 2d Poisson
+- [x] implement 9 point stencil for 2d Poisson
 - [x] add shaders to modify the colormap of the surface plot
 - [x] allow the viewer to look around in the surface plot
+- [x] implement viridis colorplot